yassirbelarche/Preparation-and-analysis-of-Land-value-requests-data/README.md

 # Real Estate Analysis in France (2019-2022)

-Below is a presentation summarizing the key findings and methodologies used in this project.
+Below is a presentation summarizing the key findings and methodologies used.

 ![Presentation](images/Presentation.gif)